 It is computer software that is loaned out to users on a temporary basis for no charge.
 In most cases, it comes with a time limit, and once that time limit has passed, the user will be asked to pay for the continued use of the service.
 Shareware can come in many forms, including Nagware, Adware, Donationware, Demoware and Freemium.
 The following are some examples of shareware:

 - PHP Debugger

-Application Software, also known as end-user programs or productivity programs, is software that helps the user in completing tasks such as doing online research, jotting down notes, setting the alarm, designing graphics, keeping an account log, doing calculations or even playing games.
-They lie above the system software.
-Unlike system software, they are used by the end-user and are specific in their functionality or tasks and do the job they are designed to do.
-For example, a browser is an application designed specifically for browsing the internet or MS Powerpoint is explicitly used for making presentations.
+Application Software, also known as end-user programmes or productivity programmes, is software that assists the user in completing tasks such as conducting online research, keeping an account log, jotting down notations, setting the alarm, designing graphics, performing calculations, or even playing games.
+They are located in a position above the software system.
+They are used by the end user, as opposed to the system software, and they are specific in their functionality or tasks, and they perform the job that they were designed to perform.
+For instance, a browser is a piece of software that was developed solely for the purpose of navigating the internet, and Microsoft Powerpoint was developed for the sole purpose of creating presentations.

 - Apple iWork- Pages

 A database can be created and managed with the help of this piece of software.
 In some circles, it is also referred to as the Database Management System, abbreviated DBMS.
 They contribute to the proper organisation of the data.
 The following are some examples of DBMS:

 It is the software that allows you to play audio or video files, create new ones, or record new ones.
 They are utilised in the animation, graphic design, image editing, and video editing processes.
 The following are some examples of multi-media software: